-Talking Ear is a five-piece progressive music ensemble based out of the Midwest, committed to providing a unique experience for listeners through composition, collaboration, and improvisation.
-The band consists of vocalist Estar Cohen, guitarist Daniel Palmer, pianist Benjamin Maloney, bassist Ben Rolston, and drummer Travis Aukerman.
+Talking Ear is a four-piece progressive music ensemble based out of the Midwest, committed to providing a unique experience for listeners through composition, collaboration, and improvisation.
+The band consists of guitarist Daniel Palmer, pianist Benjamin Maloney, bassist Aidan Cafferty, and drummer Travis Aukerman.
 Each musician has a distinct voice as an accomplished composer and performer, contributing to an exciting and versatile, yet particularly cohesive sound.

 Benjamin Maloney is a pianist, composer, and arranger from Toledo, Ohio.
 He was motivated and drawn to music early in life, beginning piano lessons at the age of six.
-This early musical intuition inevitably led Ben to explore improvisation and Jazz.
-Maloney spent the last six years developing his craft within the University of Toledo Music Department, recently graduating with a Bachelors degree in music performance with a Jazz concentration.
-During his time at UT, Ben had the amazing opportunity to be mentored by and play with acclaimed Jazz and Classical musicians including Claude Black, Tim Whalen, Gunnar Mossblad, Jon Hendricks, and Tad Weed.
-Additionally, Ben has also been working and playing gigs regularly around the Greater Toledo area for many years as a bandleader and accompanist.
-Notably, he has been featured twice at the Jazz Master’s Concert Series at the Kerrytown Concert House in Ann Arbor, and was a finalist in the 2013 ASCAP young jazz composers competition.
+This early musical intuition led Ben to explore improvisation and Jazz.
+He developed his craft within the University of Toledo Music Department, graduating with a Bachelors degree in music performance with a Jazz concentration.
+During his time at UT, Ben had the opportunity to be mentored by and play with acclaimed Jazz and Classical musicians including Claude Black, Tim Whalen, Gunnar Mossblad, Jon Hendricks, and Tad Weed.
+Ben is active in the Greater Toledo and Columbus music scenes as both bandleader and accompanist.
+Notably, he has been featured twice at the Jazz Master’s Concert Series at the Kerrytown Concert House in Ann Arbor, and was a finalist in the 2013 ASCAP Young Jazz Composers Competition.